Recertifying with IRCA demonstrates that your skills and experience are up to date.

 Once you have completed your recertification and received your renewal offer, you will be sent a promotional code giving you the opportunity to advance to a higher grade without having to pay a regrade fee.
 You will still need to meet the regrade requirements of the grade you wish to move to.

 There is no fee for recertifying but you will need to pay the appropriate annual renewal fee once your recertification has been completed.
 Please visit our fees page for details of the annual fees for your country.

 Has your certification lapsed?

-If your recertification date has already passed, that means you are currently no longer certificated as an IRCA auditor.
+If your recertification date has already passed, you may no longer be certified as an IRCA auditor.
 You can still recertify in the normal way, provided that your certification expired less than five years ago.
 Complete the online Return to IRCA form and one our membership team will be in touch.
-If your IRCA certification expired more than five years ago, you'll need to start a new application
+If your IRCA certification expired more than five years ago, you'll need to start a new application.